Alfred Kinsey: Legacy

 The early 2000s saw a renewed interest in Kinsey.
 In 2003 Theatre of NOTE produced the Steve Morgan Haskell play titled Fucking Wasps which followed Kinsey's life from childhood until death.
-Matt Sesow's paintings adorned the theater along with David Bickford playing piano live.
 Written and directed by Steve Morgan Haskell, Fucking Wasps received many accolades, including a Playwriting of the Year nomination from Backstage West.
 Premiering in 2003, the musical Dr. Sex focuses on the relationship between Kinsey, his wife, and their shared lover Wally Matthews (based on Clyde Martin).
 The play had a score by Larry Bortniker, a book by Bortniker and Sally Deering, and won seven Jeff Awards.
 It was produced off-Broadway in 2005.
 The 2004 biographical film Kinsey, written and directed by Bill Condon, stars Liam Neeson as the scientist and Laura Linney as his wife.
 In 2004 T. Coraghessan Boyle's novel about Kinsey, The Inner Circle, was published.
 The following year, PBS produced the documentary Kinsey in cooperation with the Kinsey Institute, which allowed access to many of its files.
 Mr. Sex, a BBC radio play by Steve Coombes concerning Kinsey and his work, won the 2005 Imison Award.

 In 2012, Kinsey was inducted into the Legacy Walk in Chicago, an outdoor public display which celebrates LGBT history and people.

 In June 2019, Kinsey was one of the inaugural fifty American "pioneers, trailblazers, and heroes" inducted on the National LGBTQ Wall of Honor within the Stonewall National Monument (SNM) in New York City's Stonewall Inn.
 The SNM is the first U.S. national monument dedicated to LGBTQ rights and history, and the wall's unveiling was timed to take place during the 50th anniversary of the Stonewall riots.